christopherohit/SyncFace/docs/audio_encoder/ENHANCED_AUDIO_ENCODER.md

 For issues or questions:
 - Open an issue on GitHub
 - Check existing issues for solutions
-- Refer to the main SyncTalk documentation
+- Refer to the main SyncFace documentation

 ---

 ## License

-Same license as SyncTalk project.
+Same license as SyncFace project.